oaknorthbank/javascript-pairing-exercise/README.md

 Process a list of invoices and produce the following statistics:

-* Total number of invoices per organisation
+- Total number of invoices per organisation
-* Number of unpaid invoices per organisation
+- Number of unpaid invoices per organisation
-* Number of overdue invoices per organisation
+- Number of overdue invoices per organisation
-* Number of paid invoices per organisation per month
+- Number of paid invoices per organisation per month

 ## Setup

-The exercise should not require the use of external dependencies except for `yarn` or `npm`.
+The exercise should not require the use of external dependencies except for `yarn` or `npm`, and at least `node` version 16.

 If using `yarn`:

-* `yarn install` to install the dependencies
+- `yarn install` to install the dependencies
-* `yarn test` to run the `jest` tests
+- `yarn test` to run the `jest` tests
-* `yarn format` to run `prettier`
+- `yarn format` to run `prettier`

 Alternatively, if `yarn` is not installed:

-* `npm install --global yarn`
+- `npm install --global yarn`